-The Part 107 initial knowledge exam will be 60 questions and you will have 120 minutes to complete it.
+Yes, the Part 107 initial knowledge exam will be 60 questions but I started collecting all the questions the FAA has published online so you could get your hands on as many as you can for studying.
+You want to study as many questions as possible because you will have 120 minutes to complete the test.
 The minimum passing score is 70% which is a maximum of 18 questions wrong or a minimum of 42 questions right.
-The Part 107 recurrent knowledge exam has 40 questions.
-You have 80 minutes to complete the exam.
-You need 70% to pass.

 How to use this page to study for the Part 107 Knowledge Test

 - You should have already studied Part 107.
 If you have not, I created free 100+ page Part 107 test study guide.
 The study guide has the material the FAA suggested you study, but I added essential material they left out.
 It also include 5 “cram” summary pages of the test material.
 It also comes with the 72 sample Part 107 exam questions that are answered and explained.

 - You should take the practice quiz that I have below.
 At the end of the quiz it will give you a breakdown of what areas of the quiz you need to study.

 - For the areas you are deficient, you should study the subject based upon the ACS code listed.
 Here is an article I did on the ACS.

 - Once you feel you have mastered these questions, move on to Part 107 Test Questions for Remote Pilot Knowledge Test (my

 super insanely hard 22 questions page) which I created to help people really dig super deep.

 - If you sign up for my drone law newsletter, you’ll receive the PDF of the entire 72 questions answered and explained.

 - Free Part 107 Test Study Guide